Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

-In a galaxy far far away, wise mentor Obi-Wan sets Luke Skywalker on the path to becoming a Jedi, periodically aiding the rebel throughout the original trilogy.
-In the three prequels, we further explore Obi-Wan's rise from Padawan to Jedi Master.
-Though Anakin Skywalker receives the focus of these movies, Obi-Wan demonstrates an ever-increasing level of skill to rival the strongest Jedi.
+In a galaxy far far away, wise mentor Obi-Wan sets Luke Skywalker on the path to becoming a Jedi after, periodically aiding the Rebel throughout the original trilogy.
+In the three prequels, we further explore Obi-Wan's rise from Padawan to Jedi Master and his experiences in the Clone Wars.
+Though Anakin Skywalker receives the focus of these movies, Obi-Wan demonstrates an ever-increasing level of skill to rival the strongest of Jedi.

-Let's examine Obi-Wan's encounters through each film to discover why he's the most underrated Jedi of Star Wars!
+Don't believe Obi-Wan can hold his own on the battlefront?
+Let's review Obi-Wan's encounters through each film to discover why he's the most underrated character in Star Wars!

 Versus Darth Maul

 Darth Maul is best remembered as one of the redeeming factors of the often-ridiculed Episode 1: The Phantom Menace.
 Stoic yet furious, Maul viciously duels against Jedi Master Qui-Gon and Padawan Obi-Wan at the same time—and won.
-Maul separates the two Jedi, impales Qui-Gon, then battles and disarms Kenobi, who escapes the encounter only through Maul's arrogance exposing an opening for Kenobi to exploit.
+Maul separates the two Jedi, impales Qui-Gon, then battles and disarms Kenobi, who escapes only through Maul's arrogance exposing an opening.

 Obi-Wan was outdueled, true.
 But he held his own against the much more experienced Darth Maul—heck, he did better than Qui-Gon (who was widely regarded as one of the strongest Jedi Masters).
 Obi-Wan at least managed to slice off half of Maul's saber and land a kick before being disarmed.

 The bottom line is that despite being a mere Padawan of 25, Obi-Wan performed better than a veteran Jedi against a skilled Sith, even defeating his foe with a stroke of ingenuity.

 Versus Count Dooku